Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 © Stephen Lovekin/Getty Images

 Few financial decisions carry as much long-term weight as choosing when to claim Social Security.
-The age you file will determine your monthly benefit for life, so getting it right matters more than almost any other retirement choice.
+The age you file locks in your monthly benefit for life, which makes it one of the most consequential retirement choices you will ever make.

-If you file at your full retirement age (FRA), which is 67 for anyone born in 1960 or later, you receive your standard monthly benefit based on your earnings history.
-File earlier or later, and that number shifts, permanently.
+If you file at your full retirement age (FRA), which is 67 for anyone born in 1960 or later, you receive the standard monthly benefit tied to your earnings history.
+File earlier or later, and that number shifts permanently.

 The earliest eligible age is 62.
-Claiming at that point cuts your monthly benefit by about 30% compared to filing at FRA.
-On the other end of the spectrum, delaying past FRA earns you an 8% annual boost for each year you wait, up to age 70.
-With an FRA of 67, that maximum delay translates to a 24% permanent increase.
+Claiming then cuts your monthly benefit by about 30% compared to filing at FRA.
+On the other end of the spectrum, delaying past FRA earns you an 8% annual credit for each year you wait, up to age 70.
+With an FRA of 67, that maximum delay translates to a 24% permanent increase in your monthly check.

-To make those percentages tangible, consider a worker whose baseline benefit at age 67 is $2,000 per month.
-Filing at 62 permanently reduces that check to $1,400.
+To put those percentages in concrete terms, consider a worker whose baseline benefit at 67 is $2,000 per month.
+Filing at 62 permanently reduces that to $1,400.
 Waiting until 70 permanently raises it to $2,480.
-That is a 77% spread in guaranteed monthly income between the earliest and latest possible claiming ages, a gap that compounds over a long retirement.
+That is a 77% spread in guaranteed monthly income between the earliest and latest possible claiming ages, a gap that compounds significantly over a long retirement.

 Two of America’s most prominent personal finance voices, Dave Ramsey and Suze Orman, land on opposite sides of this decision.
 The data, however, gives one of them a clear edge.